OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

   blob.uploadFromFile("path/to/file/to/upload");
 ~~~

-### Other Snippets
+### Concurrent Uploads

 For all files larger than 64 MB, they are automatically stored as something called a Block Blob.
 Every block is uploaded to Azure and stored individually, to be logically combined and ordered once all the blocks have been successfully sent.
 Azure Blob Storage has a maximum block size of 4 MB.
 Considering a single BAM alignment file can be more than 415 GB in size, we're dealing with a _lot_ of blocks.
 In fact, at this time, Azure can't even store the larger BAM's _at all_.
 They promise us that's changing though.

-The point of all this, is that uploading a file would take a really long time, one 4 MB block at a time.
+The point of all this, is that uploading one of our alignment files would take a really long time, one 4 MB block at a time.
 Instead, their Java SDK allows us to send blocks up to Azure *concurrently*:

 ~~~
   // specify number of parts to upload at the same time